The Ultimate Utah to Arizona Road Trip Itinerary

 Where to camp in Springdale, UT: For the same reasons as noted above in Bryce Canyon City, we prefer a private campground over those available in the national park.

 Zion Canyon Campground and RV Park is pricier than most of the campground on this list, but it’s also incredibly convenient to the national park.
-Also, it has full hookups and a free shuttle into Springdale.
+Also, it has full hookups, and one of the stop for the free shuttle into Springdale is just outside of the entrace.

 Day 8: Zion National Park